udondan/iam-floyd/README.md

 ### <a name='allActions'></a>allActions

-This method allows you to add multiple actions at once.
-If called without parameters, it adds all actions of the service.
+This method adds all actions of the related service to the statement, e.g. `ec2:*`

 ```typescript
 new statement.Ec2()